Is this a hot cup of tea? Or the power supply for the computer of the future?

 The gates to the courtyard were literally crawling with security.
 At least that was the function they guessed the multi-legged robots served.
 Max counted over a dozen, each a meter or so long and low in profile, with a small turret mounted at the front that swiveled to point a tube that seemed to be a weapon of some kind.
 They were like enormous mechanical cockroaches, which made them creepy enough in Max’s mind.
 The fact that they were armed moved them into nightmare territory.

-Chapter 31 podcast with roboreader Sangeeta.
+Listen to the Chapter 31 podcast with roboreader Sangeeta.

 Some of the roboroaches clung to the iron bars that fenced the courtyard off from the street.
 A few patrolled the sidewalk outside the enclosure, while others prowled about a narrow clearing between the gate and a free standing wall that hid the distant courtyard from view.
 When tourists strayed by the fence or passed the gate, the nearest robots would rise up on their tiny front legs and swivel their turrets to keep a bead on the potential threats.
 Although the roaches were perpetually vigilant, the people they targeted seemed oblivious to the danger.